runtimeverification/k/k-distribution/tutorial/1_k/5_types/lesson_4/README.md

 can only make sense when `x` has type `bool` and `y` and `z` have the same type, say `t`, in which case the type of the entire expression is `bool -> t -> t -> t`.
 Since the type `t` can be anything, we say that the type of this expression is *polymorphic*.
-Ad-litteram, that means that the code above can be used in different contexts, where `t` can be an `int`, a `bool`, a function type `int -> int`, and so on.
+That means that the code above can be used in different contexts, where `t` can be an `int`, a `bool`, a function type `int -> int`, and so on.

 In the `identity.lambda` program